snicco/snicco/src/Snicco/Component/better-wpdb/README.md

 3. **Inserting flat-out wrong data**

-   In our test table we did set `test_int` to an unsigned integer.
+   We defined test_int as an `unsigned integer`.
 Let's see what happens if we try to insert a negative number.

 ```php
 ❌